Frequently Asked Questions

 Should students work during their first year?
 Accordion Closed

-This depends on the student; the student's course-load; and the student's ability to adapt, multi-task, and manage their time.
-On-campus employers are hiring every semester.
-On-campus employers are encouraged to hire first year students!
+This depends on the student.
+When making a decision about employment, students should consider their course load and ability to adapt, multitask, and manage their time.
+On-campus employers hire every semester and are encouraged to hire first-year students!